 - Internal Control Review report by a licensed independent auditor including their opinion report.

-The philosophy of internal control review involves the concept that the internal control is not limited to financial and accounting activities only as it covers all aspects of the entity and combines different levels of employees, executive management and the board of directors.
+The philosophy of internal control review involves the concept that internal control is not limited to financial and accounting activities only as it covers all aspects of the entity and combines different levels of employees, executive management, and the board of directors.

 The following table presents a comparison between the auditor’s reports on the financial statements and the internal control review.

 |S.||Process/ Activity||Authorized body regarding financial statements audit||Authorized body regarding ICR||Governing legislation and standards|